paakowamoquandoh/Online-Store/README.md

-# Online-Store
-A shopping display of products implemented with Javascript API
+# Online Shop- A shopping display of products implemented with Javascript API